Linuxfabrik/monitoring-plugins/disk-usage/README.md

 # States and Perfdata

-WARN or CRIT if disk usage is about a given threshold.
+* WARN or CRIT if disk usage is above a given threshold.

 # Credits, License